 Sharmla Rama is a sociologist based in the School of Social Sciences, the Pietermaritzburg campus of the University of KwaZulu-Natal (UKZN).
 Prior to this, she was a research specialist in the Child, Youth and Family programme, Human Sciences Research Council (HSRC), and previously, a survey statistician at Statistics South Africa.
 Sharmla’s PhD, in Sociology completed in 2014 (UKZN), raised questions about the epistemological worldview and evidence-base supporting transport (mobility) research, policies and practices on children and youth in South Africa.
-Shamla completed a post-graduate diploma in Higher Education in 2017, and this stimulated an interest in the Scholarship of Teaching and Learning (SoTL) Sociology.
+Shamla completed a post-graduate diploma in Higher Education in 2017, and this stimulated an interest in the Scholarship of Teaching and Learning (SoTL) and in Teaching Sociology.
 At UKZN, Sharmla teaches and coordinates a number of undergraduate and postgraduate modules, as well as supervises at the Honours, Masters and PhD levels.
 Sharmla is currently seconded to the College of Humanities, Office of the Dean of Teaching and Learning as the Interim Head of Academic Monitoring and Support.

 - Post-Graduate Diploma in Higher Education (UKZN)

 - Masters of Arts (Sociology) (University of Natal)

 - Bachelor of Arts Honours (Sociology) (University of Natal)

 - Bachelor of Arts (Sociology and Geography) (University of Natal)

 - Sociology of Childhood